How to Watch Beyoncé's 'Black Is King' on Disney Plus

-Stream Beyoncé's 'Black Is King': How to Watch the Visual Album on Disney Plus
+Stream Beyoncé's 'Black Is King': How to Watch the New Visual Album on Disney Plus

 It's time to get in formation to watch Beyoncé on Disney+!
 The GRAMMY-winning artist's new visual album, Black Is King, which Queen Bey wrote, executive produced and directed is coming to the streaming service on July 31.
-The film is based on the music from her album The Lion King: The Gift.
-It's being billed as "a reunion of cultures and shared generational beliefs," and includes featured artists and guest appearances.
+The film is based on the music from her album The Lion King: The Gift, and is billed as "a reunion of cultures and shared generational beliefs," and includes featured artists and guest appearances.

 To watch Beyoncé's Black Is King on Disney+, you can sign up for Disney+ here.
 Plans include month-to-month for $6.99, an annual subscription for $69.99 per year, or a Disney+/ Hulu/ ESPN+ bundle for $12.99 per month.